anderslanglands/light_comparison/README.md

 Nuke script used to generate the contact sheet images

 ## `light_comparison.hip`
-Houdini project used to create USDs for testing, and to perform comparison renders in Solaris of Karma and Arnold (and eventually RIS hopefully).
-That was used to generate the following USD layers:
+Houdini project used to create USDs for testing, and to perform comparison renders in Solaris of Karma, RIS and Arnold.
+This project was used to generate the following USD layers:

 ###  `cylinder-light-plane.usda`
 A cylinder light of length 1, radius 0.5 and intensity 30, 2 units above an 0.18-grey plane with the camera facing perpendicular to the plane.